SunnyPharma

 Can I take Biktarvy with milk or dairy products?

 Yes.
-Dairy products — milk, yoghurt, cheese — do not cause a clinically significant interaction with Biktarvy.
-The calcium in dairy food behaves differently to calcium in supplement tablets in the gastrointestinal tract.
-The chelation interaction that affects bictegravir absorption is specific to concentrated mineral supplements and antacids, not to food-form calcium.
+Dairy products — milk, yogurt, cheese — do not cause a clinically significant interaction with Biktarvy.
+This is partly because dairy is eaten as food, which prevents the chelation effect, and partly because a normal serving contains far less calcium than a concentrated supplement tablet.
+The interaction that reduces bictegravir absorption comes from concentrated mineral supplements and antacids taken on an empty stomach, not from food-form calcium.
 You can take Biktarvy with a glass of milk or eat dairy at any time relative to your dose.

 Can I take my multivitamin at the same time as Biktarvy?